IoT Day, 13 years on…

 Starting in 2013, we strove to make our work as accessible as reasonably possible: that year saw our first public GitHub commits and our first scientific publication.
 After all, the foundations of the Internet are all open standards and open source, so why wouldn’t the same be true for the Internet of Things?
 With our innovative ideas and the code which brings them to life both freely accessible to all, were these to become broadly adopted, we’d have accomplished our mission and effectively eliminated our own jobs, right?
 And with that society-transforming 3X gain in aggregate energy efficiency, our time would be freed up for new pursuits, right?

 Nope.
-In 2026, we’re busy as ever stewarding open source IoT/RTLS middleware that fosters vendor-agnostic interoperability across the long-established wireless standards.
+In 2026, we’re busy as ever stewarding open source IoT/RTLS middleware that fosters vendor-agnostic interoperability across the well-established wireless standards.
 In other words, we’re still working on achieving an IoT that’s actually Internet-like (at least in the sense of the good old days of the Internet)!

 Next, let’s speculate on why our prediction didn’t come true.